 All that stripping, sanding, taping and waiting for paint to dry drives me nuts.

-But before I finally got it (mostly) right, I made several mistakes along the way.
+But before I finally got it (mostly) right, I made several painting mistakes along the way.

 Lessons I Learned from Painting the Wrong Way

-Through all my trial and error, I learned a few things about painting furniture that will spare you some pain:
+Through all my trial and error, I learned a few things about how to paint furniture that will spare you some pain:

-- Oil-based wall paint is also not great on furniture, although I do love the glossy black shine on the small dresser above.
-The fumes were so bad that I almost passed out.
+Although I do love the glossy black shine on the small dresser above, the fumes were so bad that I almost passed out.

-- Use a dark primer under dark paint unless you want to paint three coats.
+3. Use a dark primer under dark paint

 The Best Way to Paint Furniture